Anixuil/Kunlun-Design-Vue/packages/docs/en/document/form/radio.md

 ## Radio is used alone

-Radio can also be used alone, and the same data needs to be bound to all radios, but there will be some small warnings that do not affect the use
+Radio can also be used alone, and the same data needs to be bound to all radios.
 :::demo
 radio/alone
 :::